epam/edp-install/docs/operator-guide/edp-access-model.md

 After the `GerritGroupMember` resource is created, the user will have the permissions and access levels associated with that group.

-## Headlamp and EKS Cluster
+## EDP Portal and EKS Cluster

-Both Headlamp and EKS Cluster use Keycloak groups for controlling access.
+Both Portal and EKS Cluster use Keycloak groups for controlling access.
 Users need to be added to the required group in Keycloak to get access.
 The groups that are used for access control are in the `openshift` realm.